September 18, 2025

 • An allergy reaction comes from the immune system misidentifying an allergen.

-• Symptoms include sneezing, congestion, and watery eyes that affect daily life.
+• Symptoms include sneezing, congestion, watery eyes, blocked nose, and fatigue that affect daily life.

 • Wild Mediterranean Oregano Oil offers oregano drops trusted since 1993 for supportive care.